SURE FOOT EQUINE STABILITY PROGRAM

 Do you ship outside the USA?

-My order arrived Federal Express but it is not complete.
-Where are the remainder of my items?
+My order arrived but it is not complete.
+Where is the remainder of my items?

-Occasionally the drop shipper is back ordered on certain items.
+Occasionally we are backordered on some items.
 We attempt to avoid this situation a best as possible.
-If you have not received all your items please check your packing slip as it should indicate what is there.
-Orders will be marked “shipped” from the Murdoch Method shop once the entire order has been shipped.
+If an item is back ordered a note will be added to your order online.
+Orders will be marked “complete” from the Murdoch Method shop once the entire order has been shipped.

 I just placed an order.
 Should I expect them to be in a separate package or did you forget to send some of the items ordered?

-Products may arrive in separate packages depending on what was ordered, whether or not it is being drop shipped and if any items are out of stock at the time you placed your order.
+Products may arrive in separate packages depending on what was ordered, whether or not they will all fit in one envelope or box or if they are backordered at the time you placed your order.
 We make every attempt to keep all items in stock however, sometimes we run out.
 We apologize for any inconvenience in advance and will make every attempt to notify you if there will be a delay in fulfilling your order.
-If items are being drop shipped separately you will be notified at the time the order is processed.
+If items are being shipped separately you will be notified at the time the order is processed.
 Please check your spam folder if you do not receive information regarding your order within 2 – 3 days from the time you placed it.
+You will get an email from Stamps.com for each package that is shipped.

 If you have any questions regarding your order please email the office at email@example.com.
-We endeavor to complete orders accurately and in a timely manner.
+We endeavour to complete orders accurately and in a timely manner.
 However, we occasionally make mistakes.
-Please let us know if you have any concerns about your order.
+Please let us know immediately if you have any concerns about your order.

 Clinics and lessons